 The Windows Virtual Desktop (WVD) gives you access to other services that normally only available on campus.
 Use it when the services or software you need are not available through a web browser, Microsoft 365 or AppsAnywhere.
 Remember to log off the WVD when you no longer need it.

 On some courses you may need to use other specialist remote access methods, and your tutor will tell you if you need these.

 The start of the academic year is always a very busy time for the IT Service Desk.
 Please help us to help you:

 If you can't find the help you need, you can use the self service forms on the IT website to log an incident (if something is broken or you need help) or submit a request (if you need something new).

 You can also book an in-person appointment with the IT Service Desk.
 Please note you must book an appointment before visiting Service Desk.

 For service updates and useful tips you can follow the IT Service Desk on Twitter @ITServicesUOL.

 LinkedIn Learning is an online learning platform which you can access anytime, anywhere.
-It contains over 15,000 video-based, professional courses in a wide range of areas such as technology (including Office 365), business and professional, and creative.
+It contains over 15,000 video-based, professional courses in a wide range of areas such as technology (including Microsoft 365), business and professional, and creative.
 As a member of the University you have free access to all LinkedIn Learning courses, allowing you to develop your skills and support your personal and career development.
 There is more information on how to get started with LinkedIn Learning on the IT website.